You Have Options as to What Kind of Squats You Start With.

 Exhale as you straighten up.
 Straighten your legs completely, but don’t lock your knees out.
 Also, make sure your knees don’t extend out beyond the tips of your toes when you go down.
 This avoids knee damage (which is also the reason for not going lower than knees parallel to the ground until you’re very experienced).

-One trick I learned early from one of my coaches is to drive through your heels up to the standing position.
+One trick I learned early from one of my coaches is to concentrate on driving through your heels up to the standing position.

 Note: If you’re working your butt, squeeze the glutes as you stand so that you feel it in the muscle.
 Your glutes are the largest muscles in the body.